Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **File staging location**: The location unzipped files are stored temporarily while processing
 * **Skip the zip file after unzip**: Check this box to skip the zip file during processing.
 If the box is unchecked the zip file will be included in the document transfer

-> **Caution**: When unzipping files to an ECM output location, if the zip file has the same file name as another document in the folder, the file will not unzip to that location as ECM doesn't allow folders to be created with the same name as a file.
+> **Caution:** When unzipping files to an ECM output location, if the zip file has the same file name as another document in the folder, the file will not unzip to that location as ECM doesn't allow folders to be created with the same name as a file.
 It will result in a duplication error.

 ### Text Extraction